eren-ay/learn-go-width-test/README.md

-# Golang ile Learn With Tests
+# Learn Golang with Tests

-Bu depo, Golang programlama dilini öğrenmek için "Learn With Tests" adlı kaynağı kullanarak geliştirilen bir çalışmadır.
-Aynı zamanda Git ve GitHub komutlarını öğrenmek için de kullanılmıştır.
+This repository is a study project developed using the "Learn With Tests" resource to learn the Golang programming language.
+It has also been used to learn Git and GitHub commands simultaneously.

-## İçerik
+## Contents

-Bu depo aşağıdaki bileşenleri içermektedir:
+This repository includes the following components:

-- Golang programlama dilindeki temel konuları kapsayan örnek kodlar ve testler
+- Sample code and tests covering fundamental topics in the Golang programming language.
-- "Learn With Tests" kaynağından alınan öğrenme materyalleri
+- Learning materials adapted from the "Learn With Tests" resource.
-- Git ve GitHub komutlarının kullanımı
+- Git and GitHub commands usage.